aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/shapebase/can_have_image/_index.md

 ## ShapeBase.can_have_image property

-Returns true if the shape type allows the shape to have an image.
+Returns ``True`` if the shape type allows the shape to have an image.

-Although Microsoft Word has a special shape type for images, it appears that in Microsoft Word documents any shape except a group shape can have an image, therefore this property returns true for all shapes except [GroupShape](../../groupshape/).
+Although Microsoft Word has a special shape type for images, it appears that in Microsoft Word documents any shape except a group shape can have an image, therefore this property returns ``True`` for all shapes except [GroupShape](../../groupshape/).